pschichtel/docker-volume-cephfs/README.md

 Furthermore an already existing CephFS filesystem in the Ceph cluster ist required.

-All Docker Volume Plugin parameters are mandatory:
+The following Docker Volume Plugin parameters are mandatory:
 ~~~yaml
     driver_opts:
       name: nginx